nuxeo/doc.nuxeo.com-content/src/studio/support-jira.md

 {{#> callout type='info' heading='Maintenance'}}

 The page [https://www.nuxeo.com/legal/supported-versions/](https://www.nuxeo.com/legal/supported-versions/) presents the maintenance policy of the different versions of Nuxeo software.
-It can be useful to plan the upgrades of the customer's applications.&nbsp;
+It can be useful to plan the upgrades of the customer's applications.

 {{/callout}}